Scroll through the last few weeks of Naya Rivera's Twitter activity and you'll get a pretty solid picture of who she was in 2020.

 It was a crushing end for the child actress turned adult phenom with endless talent and even bigger dreams.
 "She was just totally dedicated to her craft," former publicist Zack Teperman told E!
 News.
 Grasping tight to what was meant to be a guest role on Fox's runaway 2009 sensation, Glee, she transformed what could have been a one-dimensional villain into the type of person countless LGBTQ+ youth saw themselves in.

 As details of the incident continued to flood the internet, and the search grew tragic, those whose lives she helped change rushed to add their heartfelt thanks.
 Among them was Lovato, who played Rivera's girlfriend in a four-episode Glee arc.
-"The character you played was groundbreaking for tons of closeted queer girls (like me at the time) and open queer girls," she wrote after Rivera was found July 13, "and your ambition and accomplishments were inspiring to Latina women all over the world."
+"The character you played was groundbreaking for tons of closeted queer girls (like me at the time) and open queer girls," they wrote after Rivera was found July 13, "and your ambition and accomplishments were inspiring to Latina women all over the world."

 Quite the fitting tribute for someone who so desperately wanted to use her platform to advance important causes inside the LGBTQ+ community, shares Teperman.
 "She wanted to become bigger and bigger," he says.
 "Whatever she put herself into she always gave her all."